pedromg/gocontrol/README.md

 gocontrol
 =========

-Very simple Go app to check if app is up
+Very simple Go app to check if app is up, and relaunch it.